mochy99/MediTrak/README.md

 # MediTrak

+**Pharmacy Inventory Tracking and Management System**

-**MediTrak** is a pharmacy inventory tracking and management system, developed as part of the coursework for **CPSC 210 - Software Construction**.
-This project applies the principles of abstraction and decomposition to create a robust software system that addresses real-world challenges in pharmacy operations.
+**MediTrak** is a pharmacy inventory tracking and management system, developed as part of the coursework for **_CPSC 210 - Software Construction_**.
+This project applies the principles of **_abstraction_** and **_decomposition_** to create a robust software system that addresses real-world challenges in pharmacy operations.

+---

 ## Course Context: CPSC 210

-This repository is part of my work for **CPSC 210 - Software Construction**, which builds upon the foundational concepts introduced in **CPSC 110**.
+This repository is part of my work for **_CPSC 210 - Software Construction_**, which builds upon the foundational concepts introduced in **_CPSC 110_**.
 The course emphasizes two core ideas:
 - **Abstraction**: Simplifying complex systems to manageable components.
 - **Decomposition**: Breaking down software systems into modular parts to make them easier to construct and maintain.

-## Project Goals

-The main goal of MediTrak is to create a reliable and efficient system to track and manage pharmacy inventory.
-This includes:
-- Monitoring stock levels of medications.
-- Recording incoming and outgoing drugs.
-- Generating alerts for low stock levels and expired.
+---

+## What will the application do?

+**MediTrak** will automate and streamline the pharmacy inventory management process.
+The application will:
+- Provide real-time updates on medication stock levels.
-- Managing inventory based on expiration dates and usage trends.
+- Track medication expiration dates and flag items nearing expiry.
+- Send alerts when stock reaches a predefined low threshold, ensuring timely restocking.
+- Offer an intuitive interface for easy navigation and minimal technical learning for pharmacy staff.

+---

+## Who will use it?

+This application is intended for:
+- **Pharmacy staff**: Pharmacists, technicians, and assistants who manage and maintain the inventory.
+- **Pharmacy managers**: Responsible for stock control, ensuring medications are available and avoiding overstocking or shortages.

+---

+## Why is this project of interest to you?

+As someone with experience working in a community pharmacy, I’ve seen firsthand the challenges associated with inventory management.
+Medications must be tracked carefully to avoid waste and ensure patient safety.
+This project allows me to apply my background in pharmacy and software development to solve a practical problem, combining my **_passion for healthcare_** with my **_interest in software engineering_**.

+---

 ## Key Features

 - **Inventory Monitoring**: Track real-time stock levels of medications.
 - **Expiration Management**: Flag medications nearing expiration.
 - **Restock Alerts**: Notifications for low inventory.
 - **User-friendly Interface**: Designed for easy use by pharmacy staff with minimal technical knowledge.

+---

 ## Learning Objectives

 Through this project, I aim to develop practical skills, including:
-- Understanding and implementing software abstraction and decomposition.
+- **Understanding and implementing software abstraction and decomposition**.
-- Designing and writing code in Java.
+- **Designing and writing code in Java**.
-- Developing skills in debugging, testing, and refactoring.
+- **Developing skills in debugging, testing, and refactoring**.
-- Collaborating effectively in a software development team, using control-flow and data-flow models.
+- **Collaborating effectively in a software development team**, using control-flow and data-flow models.

+---

 ## Project Structure

 - `src`: Contains the `main` and `test` Java source code for the project.
-- `library`: Includes any library if it is applicable.
+- `lib`: Includes any library if applicable.
 - `docs`: Documentation related to the project, including system design and user guides.

+---

 ## Future Enhancements